TurboMair/PrecipitateQuest/README.md

 ## Gameplay

-The game is played through itch.io https://turbomair.itch.io/precipitate-quest.
+The game is played through itch.io https://turbomair.itch.io/precipitate-quest, or by installing the .exe and .pkg files on the release tab here.
 It involves a precipitation reaction, which is an exchange reaction with two soluble ionic compounds.
 An example of this is removing ions from the environment such as Pb2+.

 ## Screenshots